yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 alfred_agent.run("Give me best playlist for a party at the Wayne's mansion.
 The party idea is a 'villain masquerade' theme")
 ```

-What's also exciting is that shared agents are directly available as HF Spaces, allowing you to interact with them in real-time.
+What's also exciting is that shared agents are directly available as Hugging Face Spaces, allowing you to interact with them in real-time.
 You can explore other agents [here](https://huggingface.co/spaces/davidberenstein1957/smolagents-and-tools).

 For example, the _AlfredAgent_ is available [here](https://huggingface.co/spaces/sergiopaniego/AlfredAgent).
 You can try it out directly below: